akueckes/z80pack/README.md

 	./sdl2-jstest --list

-If there is some meaningful outout, you can test the joystick device with a text GUI:
+If there now is some meaningful output, you can test the joystick device with a text GUI:

 	./sdl2-jstest --test 0